 In her laudatory remarks, Edith K. Lauer, chairman emerita of HAC praised HIF chairman Ambassador Foley for her long-lasting commitment to Hungarian American causes.
 “Thank you for your continued strong commitment to U.S.-Hungarian relations, and for your genuine love of our homeland!” she said, on behalf of the Hungarian American community.

-In accepting the award, April Foley said that her love affair with Hungary which started when she was posted to Budapest, has never ceased since, and she was honored to be continuously involved in supporting the Hungarian American community through the work of the Hungary Initiatives Foundation.
+In accepting the award, April Foley said that her love affair with Hungary which started when she was posted to Budapest, has never ceased since, and she was honored to be continuously involved in supporting the Hungarian American community through the work of the Hungary Foundation.

 Photos courtesy of photo: Kevin Allen / HAC